4 Ways to Get Through the Dark Days of Learning to Program

 read this post →If you find JavaScript’s arrow function syntax a bit confusing, you’re not alone.
 It can be tricky to nail down at first.
 And that’s why I…

 read this post →It strikes me as odd.
 We’ve heard the same messages: Write clean code.
 Write readable code.
-Write concise code.
+Write meaningful code.
 I agree with these…

 read this post →Finding a good programming resource is like looking for a needle in a haystack.
 It's hard to find and can take a lot of time.
 I’ve used…